AlassiriMA/xero_g_iso/README.md

 > - Artix (No Systemd)
 -----------------------------------------------------------------
 ### Note
-> There will be no public ISO of this project.
+> As it stands, there will be no public ISO of this project.
 Building it yourselves, is currently the *only* way to get it for *Free*.
 Or wait until I have raised enough to make it join the family.
 However, an ISO will be made available, as well as many other bonuses,
 > on **Patreon**, via our [**Platinum Tier**](https://www.patreon.com/XeroLinux/membership) (monthly).
 Or if you find that amount to be too much or don't want to support the project on a monthly basis, you can donate any amount to my [**FundRaizr**](https://fnd.us/523mC5) (Once) without any bonuses, just ISO. <sup>[**`Why Paid ?`**](https://github.com/xerolinux/xero_g_iso/blob/main/support.md)</sup>
 -----------------------------------------------------------------